Particle world network

 Photo: Friederike von Heyden

-Kretschmann's working group motivates Wuppertal schools to take part
+Kretschmann’s research group motivates Wuppertal schools to take part

-The Experimental Elementary Particle Physics working group has been involved in the Particle World network from the very beginning and motivates Wuppertal schools to take part in the so-called Masterclasses of Particle Physics.
+The Experimental Elementary Particle Physics research group has been involved in the Network Teilchenwelt from the very beginning and motivates Wuppertal schools to take part in the so-called Masterclasses of Particle Physics.
 At this point, Kretschmann takes on the role of a teacher by helping the pupils to understand how to analyse the experimental data.
 "Normally, everyone sits in a room at the computer and looks at it, and we discuss it with the students.
 Of course, we also pursue the aspect of recruiting young talent.
-I help with the organisation and technical support and always explicitly introduce the Particle World network."
+I help with the organisation and technical support and always explicitly introduce the Network Teilchenwelt."
 He also shows the teachers what they can do themselves at the schools.
 "The masterclasses are also possible at the schools and we are happy to come there ourselves to do them.
 Teachers can also borrow experimental set-ups from the university."

 Supervisor in the Fellow programme

-Lukas Kretschmann is the site spokesperson for Netzwerk Teilchenwelt and also supervises the Fellow Programme.
-"I am the national spokesperson together with a colleague from Dresden.
+Lukas Kretschmann is the site spokesperson for Network Teilchenwelt and also supervises the Fellow Programme.
+“I am the national spokesperson along with a colleague from Dresden.
 The Fellow Programme is the pinnacle of this programme idea, where people who are really committed are practically accepted as members.
 There are currently a total of 150 students throughout Germany who are particularly interested in particle physics.
-And we want to continue to support them and encourage them to study physics later on."
-The specialist lectures organised with renowned scientists are also exciting.
-"This direct contact with the experts, I can say from my own experience, is very motivating.
-You learn about their careers and experiences," says Kretschmann enthusiastically.
+We want to continue to support them and encourage them to study physics later on.”
+The expert lectures organised with renowned scientists are also exciting.
+“This direct contact with the experts, I can say from my own experience, is very motivating.
+You learn about their careers and experiences,” Kretschmann says enthusiastically.
 His personal highlight was meeting Professor Reinhard Genzel, who won the 2022 Nobel Prize in Physics together with an American scientist for discovering the black hole at the centre of the Milky Way.
-"He is Director at the Max Planck Institute for Extraterrestrial Physics.
+“He is Director at the Max Planck Institute for Extraterrestrial Physics.
 That was a special meeting, because Nobel Prize winners rarely cross paths here in Wuppertal.
 I was particularly impressed by how enthusiastic he was about this topic.
 He took a lot of time and was also available to answer the students' questions afterwards.
 More recently, it was Ranga Yogeshwar who I was able to successfully invite.
-He spoke about his career as a science journalist."
+He spoke about his career as a science journalist.”
 Once a year, there is even a nationwide Fellow meeting at one of the locations.
-"This year, that will also be in Wuppertal, where around 30 members will come to the location and discuss the future of this programme."
+“This year, that will also take place in Wuppertal, where around 30 members will come and discuss the future of this programme.”

 Natural scientists are needed

 Physics in particular is often a school subject that few pupils are enthusiastic about.
 However, Kretschmann shows how exciting physics can be, because the next generation is needed!
-"Frighteningly, the number of students in the natural sciences is generally declining, although it is clear that good specialists are needed in these fields," he says, explaining the versatility of the subject.
-"You learn physics here, of course, but what can be all the more useful for later life is this analytical and problem-orientated thinking.
+"Frighteningly, the number of students in the natural sciences is generally declining, although it is clear that good specialists are needed in these fields,” he says, explaining the versatility of the subject.
+“You learn physics here, of course, but what can be all the more useful for later life is this analytical and problem-orientated thinking.
 In times of AI and a very data-driven society, critical thinking is becoming increasingly important."
 You don't have to have been a physics genius at school, but programmes like the Particle World network can inspire students.
-"I didn't have a physics course myself, I just studied it."
+“I didn’t have a physics course as a main subject in my Abitur, I just studied the subject.”
 And the possible applications in the teamwork-orientated subject are constantly expanding.
-"Today, we always work together in large teams, which is of course an important skill later on in industry, in large companies.
-After studying physics, many go into data analysis, programming-oriented tasks, insurance and consulting.
-But hardware development is also a field of work, such as here in Wuppertal at the company Aptiv, where you can work on the development of autonomous driving."
+“Today, we always work together in large teams, which is of course an important skill later on in industry, in large companies.
+After studying physics, many choose to go into data analysis, take up programming-oriented tasks, or work for an insurance or consulting company.
+But hardware development is also a field of work, such as here in Wuppertal at the company Aptiv, where you can work on the development of autonomous driving.”

-The Teilchenwelt network naturally has its own website.
+The Network Teilchenwelt naturally has its own website.
 All locations, including Wuppertal, are represented there, and you can contact the people involved directly via the respective EMAIL addresses.
-"We are always available," laughs Kretschmann, "you can write to us or simply drop by."
+“We are always available,” Kretschmann laughs, “you can write to us or simply drop in.”

 Uwe Blass